SUSE/skuba/ci/infra/testrunner/README.md

   srcpath:    # Path to skuba srch project (defaults to `./skuba`) binpath     # Path to skuba bin directory (defaults to `<workspace>/go/bin/`)
 terraform:
+  plugin_dir: # Path to directory used for installing providers
   tfdir:      # Path to the directory with terraform templates (defaults to <skuba.srcpath>/ci/infra/`)
               # under this directory there must be a subdirectory per platform (openstack, vmware, baremetal)
   tfvars:     # name of the tfvars file to be used (defatuls to `terraform.tfvars.ci.example`)